 The Importance of Open Communication Among Keeper League Members

-Owners should provide the commissioner sufficient means by which to contact them, including email addresses, IM accounts, social media, or even phone numbers.
+Owners should provide the commissioner sufficient means by which to contact them, including email addresses, group chat apps, social media, or even phone numbers.
 This list of contacts should be given out to everyone in the league, and any changes should be updated as soon as possible.
 This provides everyone in the league an opportunity to contact owners in various ways.
 Building relationships with your league mates can be one of the most rewarding experiences of having a keeper league.
-Furthermore, relationships can be crucial to find partners for trades.
-If your league is open to it, starting an email, chat, or text thread with all league members in one group can be an effective way to promote lively interaction as well as disseminate important information.
+Furthermore, relationships can be crucial to finding trade partners.
+If your league is open to it, starting an email, chat, or text thread with all league members in one group can be an effective way to promote lively interaction, as well as disseminate important information.

 One way to promote open communication in the league is to have everyone provide some type of feedback on the league before the draft, where they may openly discuss proposals for potential rule changes, etc. This gives everyone a chance to openly discuss the league.
 Each owner will likely have their own opinions on the way the league should be run, and it’s important to weigh each person’s opinion carefully.
 If good owners feel like they don't have a voice, they'll lose passion and will eventually tune out of or leave the league.

 Recruiting the Best Owners for a Keeper League